Sarkoxed/Crypto-Library/README.md

 ### TOOLS

 - Algebraic Things
+    - polynomials_mod_prime_power.py -  Finding roots of a polynomial modulo prime power
-    - Ring structure of polynomial quotient ring
+    - polynomial_ring_analysis.py - Ring structure of polynomial quotient ring
         - Order of a multplicative subgroup
         - All the possible orders in this group
         - Ring factorization